litentry/heima/tee-worker/omni-executor/aa-contracts/aa-demo-app/README.md

 ### Anvil Errors
 You might see errors like `execution reverted` for `symbol()` or `decimals()` calls.
 These are harmless - they're from wallets trying to detect if addresses are ERC20 tokens.

+### TEE Worker Authorization Issues
+- **Parse errors**: Ensure you're using the correct client ID ("wildmeta" for staging)
+- **Authentication failures**: The TEE worker uses Web3 message signing for authentication
+- **Server errors**: Check that the TEE Worker RPC URL is accessible
+- **Worker not added**: Ensure your Omni Account is deployed before authorizing

 ## Environment Variables

 The app uses these environment variables (set automatically by `update-demo-addresses.sh`):